 As of yet, there are no 12-step programs for Pumpkin Spice Latte addicts.
 But before you start making daily trips to Starbucks, you might want to read about the drawbacks of the fall favorite here.

 If you want to have a wonderfully delicious pumpkin spice latte without the crazy amounts of sugar — and with actual pumpkin in it — check out this wonderful DIY version!
+You can find the recipe here and the instructional video below.

 What Do YOU Think?